pholawat-tle/Cards-Recognition-DatasetGeneration/README.md

    git clone https://github.com/pholawat-tle/Cards-Recognition-DatasetGeneration
    ```
 2. Upload the .ipynb file to Google Colab
+3. Upload the videos of all 52 cards to the Colab VM or your Google Drive
+4. In case the videos are on Google Drive, mount Google Drive to your VM

 _For the script to run properly, some variables that ends with `_dir` need may need to be changed to fit your environment_